The Templar of Aetolia

 Battlefury is the craft of war itself.
 It covers tempo, position, and controlled violence, the disciplined mastery of weaponry that any trained Templar develops through rigorous practice with blades and weapons of every form.
 A trained Templar is a master of steel.

-Bladefire is the marriage of the other two.
-Faith and conviction join with weapon-craft, empowering blades and bludgeons to dramatically augment Templar prowess in battle.
+Bladefire binds the other two.
+The discipline of war and the power of conviction meet in the blade itself, and the result hits harder than either alone.
 The Templar’s blade glows with sacred force in the moment of the strike.
-Worth noting: while the Templar skills derive from the Duamvi of Rewh’va, they are tailored to differ from the native ways of the Akkari, so that they are suitable for the mortals of the Prime Plane.
+The Templar skills derive from the Duamvi of Rewh’va, but they are tailored to differ from the native ways of the Akkari, adapted for the mortals of the Prime Plane.

 Skill abilities